Leslielu7/apple-web-clone/README.md

+# Recreate Apple iphone 15 pro 3D animated website
+This project is not for profitable purpose, all copyrights belongs to Apple.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.